-What Is The Weather Like In A Desert Climate And Why You Should Care
+What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 One will be forgiven for thinking of a desert as a very hot and dry region with little or no weather activity.
-For the most part, you will be correct.
-If you don't live in an arid area, you won't even consider the fact that this growing phenomenon may impact you in any way.
+For the most part, you would be correct.
+If you don’t live in an arid area, you may not even consider the fact that this growing phenomenon could impact you in any way.

 But you are probably not seeing the whole picture.
 There is a reason why “desert climate” and “desertification” are terms more frequently used.
 And there is also a good reason why you should care.